bishtanuj/python/Operators/ReadMe.md

 * Bitwise Operators

 ## Arithmetic Operators
-**An arithmetic operators are used with numeric values to perform common mathematical opertations:**
+**An arithmetic operators are used with numeric values to perform common mathematical opertations:** <br>
 | **Operators** | **Name** | **Example** | **Program** |